Visualizing clocks and sources

 • Each clock’s internal time and tick count

-• Which sources are active on each clock
+• Which sources are active or passive on each clock

-• input.harbor, which must actively pull data from a remote Icecast stream when connected
+• input.http, which must actively pull data from a remote stream at all times to keep its buffer filled

-• input.ffmpeg, which may be need to be configured to be active or passive depending on whether it’s reading from a file or a remote URL
+• input.ffmpeg, which may need to be configured as active or passive depending on whether it is reading from a file or a live URL

-Understanding which sources are active helps explain background activity you might otherwise miss.
+Knowing which sources are active helps explain background activity that might otherwise be surprising.

 You can generate these graphs directly from the command line: